schibsted/spid-tech-docs/resources/articles/mobile/reviews.md

 :body

-Before you deploy your app to production you need to replace the credentials you initially used as they are only valid in the stage environment.
+Before you deploy your app to production you need to replace the credentials you initially used as they are only valid in the stage/pre environment.
 You will receive your production credentials after you have submitted your app for review and it has been accepted.

 The app review can take up to one month so be sure to submit it in ample time before your scheduled release.